jakbar9220/LittleLemon/README.md

 3).
 Declaring serializer classes for menu and booking models in serializers.py\
 4).
 Declaring view classes for menu and booking models in views.py\
 5).
 Using DefaultRouter to register views\
 6).
-Performing CRUD operationon menu and booking models using DRF’s browsable API
+Performing CRUD operation on menu and booking models using DRF’s browsable API

 ### Task 4: Installing Djoser and testing with Insomnia
 1).
 Installation of djoser library in virtual environment\